vizdata-f21/project-1-team_5_look_alive/README.md

 what, and the why of deforestation.
 First, we chose to use a line plot to examine trends over time in deforestation.
-This would allow us to get a rough understanding of how many countries are facing the most deforestation and examine the most deforested country’s data.
+This would allow us to get a rough understanding of how many countries are facing the most deforestation and examine the most deforested country’s data, using a cumulative line plot of deforestation and a bar plot to compare across years.
 From here, we could then examine the “what”.
 To do this, we decided to compare the proportions with an area plot.
 This gave us the opportunity to showcase which causes are the most impactful in Brazil’s deforestation.
 Finally, to understand the “why” of deforestation, we selected to examine one of the leading causes of deforestation in Brazil.
 Using line plots again allowed us to highlight which regions and countries are most influential in driving soybean production globally.

 Putting all of these factors together gives us a basic understanding of global deforestation.

 ### Analysis

+#### Figure 1

 <img src="README_files/figure-gfm/cumulative_brazil_only-1.png" title="Brazil lost 30m hectares of forest from 2000 to 2013." alt="Brazil lost 30m hectares of forest from 2000 to 2013."  />

+#### Figure 2

 <img src="README_files/figure-gfm/drivers_of_brazil_deforstation-1.png" title="Pasture is the most common cause of deforestation in Brazil, " alt="Pasture is the most common cause of deforestation in Brazil, " width="70%" />

+#### Figure 3

 <img src="README_files/figure-gfm/soybean_use_countries-1.png" title="China, US, Brazil, Argentina identified as countries that use the most soybean." alt="China, US, Brazil, Argentina identified as countries that use the most soybean." width="70%" />